 The symptoms are caused by two major factors: the dehydration effect caused by alcohol, and the poisoning of your body caused by the toxic effects of alcohol.
 If you’re really interested in what exact chemistry develops in your body as it tries to dissolve the spirit, read one of the more scientific guides (there are plenty around).
 For effectively curing the consequences of a wild party, you just need to know two words: poisoning and dehydration.

-The best way to avoid hangover is not drinking at all.
+The best way to avoid severe hangover is not drinking at all.
 That’s right.
 Another word of wisdom: not having sex is the best way to avoid getting pregnant.
 OK, let’s move on.

 Drinking reasonably and drinking just enough will definitely help you feel better the next morning.
 Unlike sex, having just a little alcohol will not leave you with a big belly or a cracking head.
 Drink reasonable if you can, and you’ll be much better off than any pill can do.